Best Backpacking Pillow

 Klymit's Inflatable Pillow is made for great its size and durability.
-The top fabric is made from 30-denier polyester while the bottom is made our of 75-denier, making it highly durable.
+The top fabric is made from 30-denier polyester while the bottom is made out of 75-denier, making it highly durable.

 Plus this is a great option for those looking for a pillow that fits directly into the hood of your sleeping bag and can be inflatable to your preference.

-At 1.95 pounds, the Klymit X is one of the lightest backpacking pillows out and is very inexpensive, espcially for this size and durability.
+At 1.95 pounds, the Klymit X is one of the lightest backpacking pillows out and is very inexpensive, especially for its size and durability.

 While it could do with a little more comfort, if you're a back sleeper, you shouldn't mind at all.
-For those tummy or side sleepers you might feel your head isn't cradled enough.
+For those tummy or side sleepers, you might feel that your head isn't cradled enough.